Group Sharing & Peer Support

 Getting outdoors and breathing in the fresh air alongside their peers can allow children time to reflect and see how there’s so much beauty to enjoy and experience in the world, and that their loved one will continue to be with them no matter what.

 After children experience loss, it’s common for them to begin to socially withdraw and shut out others.
-When children are given a safe place to share how they truly feel, without fear of judgement from peers, siblings, or adults, their ability to form bonds and meaningful friendships is reignited.
+When children are given a safe place to share how they truly feel, without fear of judgment from peers, siblings, or adults, their ability to form bonds and meaningful friendships is reignited.
 Once campers see that they’re not the only one struggling with loss and that they don’t have to begin their healing journey alone, they create incredible, lasting friendships.